ezsystems/EzSystemsPrivacyCookieBundle/README.md

 Insert the following `{{ show_privacy_cookie_banner(%privacy_policy_url%) }}` helper somewhere in your footer template before the body ending tag.
 Replace the `%privacy_policy_url%` parameter with your policy page address.

-Note that `%privacy_policy_url%` parameter is not required, in this case no policy link will be shown.
+Note that the `%privacy_policy_url%` parameter is not required, in this case no policy link will be shown.

 The following optional parameters can be set as a second argument in an array format: